eyeofparadox/eyeofparadox.github.io/content/posts/2008/10/the-absolute-truth/index.md

 Through sufficient fabrication, the creation of truth.

 In certain philosophies, the ultimate expression is the Absolute, often personified as God or objectified as the Universe.
-The Absolute can be perceived as Abstract or Manifest, potential or actual, dynamic or static--or, in all these dualistic cases, both.
+The Absolute can be perceived as Abstract or Manifest, potential or actual, dynamic or static---or, in all these dualistic cases, both.

 The truth is existence, and the truth is oblivion, because everything that is, is in the shadow of nothing.

 Truth is the absolute condition.